darthoctopus/reggae/docs/installation.md

 # Installation

-**We presently only officially support installating Reggae under Python 3.10 and below**.
+**We presently only officially support installing Reggae under Python 3.10 and below**.
 Before installing Reggae we strongly recommend you use a virtual environment.
 The simplest way to set one up is using the Python `venv` module:
 ```
 python -m /path/to/new/virtual/environment
 ```